yyev89/obsidian/linux/shell.md

 `128+` recommended to use in own scripts

-`set -e` flag that makes a script exit when a command produces a non-success exit status
+`set -e` flag that makes a script exit when a command produces a non-success exit status `set -u` exits when an unset variable is used
+`set -o pipefail` catches errors in piped commands

 Example:
 ```bash